antfie/veracode_bulk_mitigator/README.md

 The tool can be used to apply a single action or multiple mitigation actions per flaw, for example a "Mitigate By Design" or a "False Positive" followed by an "Approve" action.
 The tool will make sure they are applied in a logical order.
 It is not allowed to specify both "Mitigate By Design" and "False Positive" because that does not make sense as only one of those statements can be true.

-It is also possible to have an "Accept the Risk" action prior to "Approve" if that is how your organisation wants to operate.
+It is also possible to propose an "Accept the Risk" action prior to "Approve" if that is how your organisation operates.

 ## Authenticating With The Veracode APIs